NativoPlatform/NativoSDK-ReactNative-SampleApp/README.md

 # NativoSDK-ReactNative-SampleApp
-NativoSDK ReactNative Sample App

-Monetize your app with Nativo on React Native.
+Nativo's ReactNative Sample App.
+The Nativo SDK enables the best user experience for mobile ads.

 ## Documentation
 Here is a link to SDK docs https://sdk.nativo.com/docs/getting-started-with-react-native